-2. STATE
+B. STATE

-SERT hazardous materials agencies will direct efforts to supplement the local response actions, immediately following a disaster involving hazardous materials.
+SERT hazardous materials partners will supplement the local response actions immediately following a disaster involving hazardous materials.
 Hazardous material operations will secure, remove and dispose of hazardous materials from the disaster area, and will initiate other tasks as necessary.
 Activation of an NCRRT may be indicated based on existing guidelines.

-3. FEDERAL
+C. FEDERAL

 Federal authorities for response to hazardous substance, pollutant, or contaminant; including biological, chemical, and radiological warfare agent releases are outlined in CERCLA (42 U.S.C.
-9604) and the National Contingency Plan, 40 CFR Part 300.
+9604) and the National Oil and Hazardous Substances Pollution Contingency Plan, 40 CFR Part 300.

-DEPARTMENT OF ENERGY
+1. U.S. DEPARTMENT OF ENERGY

-The National Nuclear Security Administration, within the Department of Energy, employs Radiological Assistance Program (RAP) teams, which engage in preventative radiation detection missions as well as respond to threats.
+The National Nuclear Security Administration (NNSA), within the Department of Energy (DOE), employs Radiological Assistance Program (RAP) teams, which engage in preventative radiation detection missions as well as respond to threats.
 RAP teams provide the following services on a 24/7 basis to support both consequence management and crisis response operations:

-- Radiological monitoring and environmental sampling. - Radiological/nuclear search, detection, and identification. - Data evaluation and interpretation. - Advice to incident command to support protective action decision making. - On-scene training to First Responders.
+- Radiological monitoring and environmental sampling. - Radiological/nuclear search, detection, and identification. - Data evaluation and interpretation. - Advice to incident command to support protective action decision making. - On-scene training for First Responders.

 North Carolina is located within DOE Region 3, which is based at the Savannah River Site near Aiken, SC.
-RAP support may be requested via the Region 3 24-hour Emergency Number, 803-725-3333, or the DOE/NNSA Headquarters Watch Office at 202-586-8100.
+RAP support may be requested via the Region 3, 24-hour Emergency Number, 803-725-3333, or the DOE/ NNSA Headquarters Watch Office at 202-586-8100.